Not your ordinary tour: Guided journeys in the American Southwest

 - Joining community hands-on service projects

 Earth Walks® is not a hiking or backpacking program.
-It is a New Mexico-based, cross-cultural, environmental education program offering its services for the past 17 years.
+It has provided cross-cultural, environmental education and volunteer services for the past 17 years.
 Experiences renew and nourish the fire of spirit and connect to joy and humor amidst life’s challenges.
-They offer a bridge between ancestral teachings and our contemporary life.
+They offer a bridge between wisdom teachings and our contemporary life.
+Earth Walks is located on traditional Tewa Pueblo land called Santa Fe, New Mexico.
 Participants are welcomed as family and friends into villages, homes and communities to enjoy a variety of activities:

 - Drum making, pottery, weaving and other traditional art